hyanhu/hyanhu.github.io/_pages/about.md

   - /about.html
 ---

+---
-**Hello and Welcom!** I am Haiyan HU, a Ph.D student at the Department of Computer Science and Engineering, The Hong Kong University of Science and Technology (HKUST), under the supervision of Prof. [Qian Zhang](https://www.cse.ust.hk/~qianzh/).
+**Hello and Welcom!** :wave: I am Haiyan HU, a Ph.D student at [Department of Computer Science and Engineering, The Hong Kong University of Science and Technology (HKUST)](https://cse.hkust.edu.hk/), under the supervision of Prof. [Qian Zhang](https://www.cse.ust.hk/~qianzh/).
 Before that, I received my B.Eng degree in Computer Science and Technology from Wuhan University in 2020, working with Prof [Yanjiao Chen](https://person.zju.edu.cn/en/0020875).
 I am particularly fascinated by the intersection of technology and health, exploring areas like Smart Healthcare, Optical Sensing, and the Artificial Intelligence of Things.
 <br/><br/>

-🔥 Research Interest
+:star2: Research Interest
 ======
 ---
 * Smart Healthcare